NYCS First Impression: Jon Langston ‘Now You Know’ EP

-To keep up with Blake Grissom follow him on Instagram and Facebook.
+To keep up with Jon Langston follow him on FacebookTwitter, and Instagram.

-“Saturdays & Sunday” is now available everywhere you buy or stream music.
-Take a listen below and check out more recently released music here on our “New Country Music” playlist.
+Now You Know is available everywhere you buy or stream music.
+To thank the fans for their loyalty and support, Langston has personally signed each physical copy of the EP.
+Check out these songs and more newly released music on our ‘New Country Music’ playlist.
 Be sure to give the playlist a follow for your weekly new country music fix.

 —————————-